 Search by Geography

-To begin your property search, you’ll likely want to add a level of geographic filters.
+When starting your property search, you’ll likely want to add a level of geographic filters.
 You can search specifically for properties in any state, city, county, zip code, and neighborhood.
 You can also search by street name or exact address.

 Search by “Mixed Use” Asset Class and Sub-Classes

-From there, you can filter your search only for properties of a specific classification.
+Next, you can filter your search only for properties of a specific classification.

-In the Asset Type tab of Reonomy’s web app, you can add filters for a number of different mixed use sub-classes, or simply search for “All Mixed Use.”
+In the Asset Type tab of Reonomy’s web app, you can select filters for a number of different mixed use sub-classes, or simply search for “All Mixed Use” properties.